100-m/nx.digital/doc/security.md

 Per GDPR, Auth0 is a [Data Processor](https://auth0.com/docs/compliance/gdpr).
 It enables Impress to protect user consent, secure user data, allow data portability, implement data minimization and right to access, correct, and erase data.

-As far as Google Firebase is concerned, from a GRPD perspective, Google is generally seen as a data processor and processes personal data on behalf of the users.
-Firebase terms include [Data Processing and Security Terms for all Firebase services](https://firebase.google.com/terms/data-processing-term).
-Firebase allows Impress to be GDPR compliant.

 ## Datacenter Physical Security